 JuBELLation: A Handbell Orchestra

-Starting on Wednesday, September 14, 2016, JuBELLation will be held every Wednesday from 5:00pm to 6:15pm.
-The program will run until April 2017 at Concordia University of Edmonton’s campus in the Continuing Education building, room 204 (CE204).
+Starting on Wednesday, September 11, 2019, JuBELLation will be held every Wednesday from 5:00 to 6:30 pm.
+The program will run through April 2020 at Concordia University of Edmonton’s campus in the Continuing Education building, room 204 (CE204).

 Deborah Rice has been with Concordia University of Edmonton since 2010 and acts as the Artistic Director of Jubiloso!
 Bells of Concordia, a community-based ensemble, as well as a sessional instructor for CUE’s School of Music.
 Debbie draws on her vast experience as a professional singer, choral conductor, and passion for teaching to encourage standards for the handbell instrument to be musical and worshipful.
 She maintains a demanding travel schedule of national, international, and denominational events as clinician, adjudicator, and conductor.
-International assignments have included Australia, Canada, Estonia, Finland, Great Britain, Hong Kong, Israel, Korea, Japan, Singapore, and Taiwan.
+International assignments have included Australia, Canada, Estonia, Finland, Great Britain, Hong Kong, Israel, Korea, Japan, Singapore, Spain, and Taiwan.
+Her next international tour, planned for May/June 2021, includes Poland and the Czech Republic.

 Debbie holds degrees in music education, opera, and musical theatre.
 She has also sung with U.S. regional opera companies, a professional choir, and has studied early music and conducting.
 With the Handbell Musicians of America, she held elected offices on the National Board as Area Chair, National Secretary, and National President.
 In 2014 she was named an Honorary Life Member.
 Debbie has also served as Executive Director for the International Handbell Committee.